 As with other pet rodents, if using wood-based bedding stay clear of pine and cedar as these can prove toxic.

 Like other breeds, Peruvian guinea pigs are biologically designed for grazing – therefore, they should have daily access to quality grass hay for healthy digestion.
 Proprietary guinea pig mixes are perfectly fine, feeding small amounts daily.
-Make sure that your Peruvian guinea pig gets sufficient Vitamin C from fruit and vegetables as they are unable to naturally produce it.
+Make sure that your Peruvian guinea pig gets sufficient Vitamin C from fresh fruit and vegetables as they are unable to naturally produce it.

 - Replenish food and water daily – Use a gravity bottle for water.